janelle-deane/code_refactor/README.md

 Added Alt Tags to all images with basic descriptors

+Semantic HTML: header, nav, aside, footer

+Clean up CSS redunant tags

 To Do:
-Semantic HTML: header, nav, aside

 Order of CSS & HTML adjusted